martpet/trip-pics/README.md

 (*PrincipalOrgPaths* is something like `o-dqkaknenun/r-weph/ou-weph-n389l0xd`)

-Choose *DevHostedZoneChangeRecords* from the *Permissions policies* list.
+Choose *HostedZoneChangeRecords* from the *Permissions policies* list.

-Copy the ARN of *DevCrossAccountZoneDelegation* role to a variable named `devCrossAccountZoneDelegationRoleArn` in *backend/consts/appConsts.ts*.
+Copy the ARN of *ZoneDelegation* role to a variable named `devHostedZoneDelegationRoleArn` in *backend/consts/appConsts.ts*.

 #### Register a domain